gemini-cli-extensions/cloud-sql-mysql/README.md

 # Gemini CLI Extension - Cloud SQL for MySQL

 > [!NOTE]
-> This extension is currently in beta, and may see breaking changes until the first stable release (v1.0).
+> This extension is currently in beta (pre-v1.0), and may see breaking changes until the first stable release (v1.0).

 This Gemini CLI extension provides a set of tools to interact with [Cloud SQL for MySQL](https://cloud.google.com/sql/docs/mysql) instances.
 It allows you to manage your databases, execute queries, explore schemas, and troubleshoot issues directly from the [Gemini CLI](https://google-gemini.github.io/gemini-cli/), using natural language prompts.